 The bill would create a sales tax exemption for certain tangible property used in the repair or maintenance of boats.
-Under the bill, if the total cost of tangible property used in a repair of a boat exceeds \$500,000, then all tangible property used in that repair is exempt from sales and use taxes.
+Under the bill, if the total cost of eligible goods used in a repair of a boat exceeds \$500,000, then all eligible goods used in that repair is exempt from sales and use taxes.
+Eligible goods are defined as "engines, parts, equipment, or other securely affixed tangible personal property."
 The bill does not specify an effective date for the exemption, so it is assumed to be effective for purchases on or after July 1, 2017.